lancekindle/py-bugger/README.md

 If you're interested in trying the project at this early stage, do the following:

 - Make a new directory with a single .py file in it.
-- Make sure the .py file has at least one `import` statement.
+- Make sure the .py file has at least one `import` statement if you're targing `ModuleNotFoundError`.
+If you're targeting `AttributeError`, make sure the file has at least one attribute.
 - Run your file, and make sure it works.
 - Make an initial Git commit.
 - Install `python-bugger`.
-- Run `py-bugger -e ModuleNotFoundError`.
+- Run `py-bugger -e ModuleNotFoundError`, or `py-bugger -e AttributeError`.
-- Run your project, and see if it generates a `ModuleNotFoundError` exception.
+- Run your project, and see if it generates the requested exception.

 You can also clone a working Python project from GitHub, and then install and run `py-bugger`.
 If you run the project, you should see the expected error.
 If you run the test suite, it should fail in the expected way.